 All successful businesses have tight bookkeeping regimes and will know exactly their income and expenditure as well as their key performing areas.
 Efficient bookkeeping will immediately identify any discrepancies; it will pick up errors, fraud, or misuse of company money; over- and under-spends, as well as periods where it might be advantageous for the business to lay out capital on equipment and training; just before the year-end, for example.

 It is true to say that management accounts run off the back of accounting and that accounting is produced through efficient bookkeeping, but management accounts provide analysis of key performing areas and identify where the business is losing money.
 Take for example an IT company that runs a consultancy, a repair service and a software retail arm: we can see that the receipts from consultancy are higher than those from repairs; we can also see that income from software sales is greater than both of these put together.
 We might, therefore, advise the business to outsource the repairs or separate them to another business, thus concentrating manpower on the consultancy area; at the same time we would advise manpower to be directed towards software sales to increase revenue in this area.

-No, you must keep your books for four years.
+No, you must keep your books for six years.
 They must be in good order and available for checking if HMRC want to see them.
 As a general rule, we would advise clients to retain all their tax and business papers for at least four years from the end of the tax year to which they relate.
-DNS can store your past files for you for a very reasonable fee in our secure storage.
 To find out more follow this link to our Secure Storage facility.